yangdanny97/yangdanny97.github.io/_posts/2023-12-28-advent-of-code-in-rust.md

 My team at work has a sizable Rust codebase that I've touched a few times in the past, so this was a good opportunity to get a feel for the language and hopefully get better at my job.

 Since folks have been hyping up ChatGPT for a while, I was also curious to see how useful it would be for learning a new language.
-I didn't use it for any of the problem solving parts, and mainly just used it to explain compiler errors and as an alternative language documentation (think, `how do I split a string at each colon and semicolon`).
+I didn't use it for any of the problem solving parts, and mainly just used it to explain compiler errors and as an alternative language documentation (think, "how do I split a string at each colon and semicolon").

 As usual, I won't bother with describing my solutions to each problem in this post.
 If you want to know about that, just check out the [source code](https://github.com/yangdanny97/advent-of-code-2023-rust).